 About

 Yoni Tamang is a writer, critic, and performance-maker whose work moves between theory, literature, and live art.
 They write essays, serial novels, and plays that treat criticism as a creative act, blurring boundaries between scholarship and storytelling.
-Their performances often stage bodies at the edge of breakdown as sites where politics, care, and aesthetics collide.
+Their performances often stage bodies at the edge of breakdown as sites where politics, care, nature and aesthetics collide.